-WorkSafe New Zealand (WorkSafe) is the work health and safety regulator.
+WorkSafe is the work health and safety regulator.

-In addition, other government agencies (called designated agencies) can be designated to carry out health and safety regulatory functions for certain work eg:
+In addition, other government agencies (called designated agencies) can be designated to carry out health and safety regulatory functions for certain work, for example:

 - Maritime New Zealand for ships as workplaces and work aboard ships